Inuktitut: The Canadian syllabary (Qaniujaaqpait)

-The Inuktitut syllabary used in Canada is based on the Cree syllabary devised by the missionary James Evans.
+In the 1860s, missionaries imported this system of Qaniujaaqpait, which is based on the Cree syllabary devised by the missionary James Evans.
+The Netsilik Inuit in Kugaaruk and north Baffin Island adopted Qaniujaaqpait by the 1920s.

 The present form of the syllabary for Canadian Inuktitut was adopted by the Inuit Cultural Institute in Canada in the 1970s.
 Inuit in Alaska, Inuvialuit, Inuinnaqtun speakers, and Inuit in Greenland and Labrador use Latin alphabets.

 Though conventionally called a syllabary, the writing system has been classified by some observers as an abugida, since syllables starting with the same consonant have related glyphs rather than unrelated ones.

 All of the characters needed for the Inuktitut syllabary are available in the Unicode block Unified Canadian Aboriginal Syllabics.
 The territorial government of Nunavut, Canada, has developed TrueType fonts called Pigiarniq (ᐱᒋᐊᕐᓂᖅ /iu/), Uqammaq (ᐅᖃᒻᒪᖅ /iu/), and Euphemia (ᐅᕓᒥᐊ /iu/) for computer displays.
 They were designed by Vancouver-based Tiro Typeworks.
 Apple Macintosh computers include an Inuktitut IME (Input Method Editor) as part of keyboard language options.
 Linux distributions provide locale and language support for Iñupiaq, Kalaallisut and Inuktitut.